-FORK reasons about the operation of spawning a new thread whose code is the term t.
-This 1250 operation must take place outside a protected section.
+Fork reasons about the operation of spawning a new thread whose code is the term t.
+This operation must take place outside a protected section.
 Its impact on roots is as follows.
-Suppose, 1251 for a moment, that fork t is the last instruction in the parent thread.
-Then, the locations that occur 1252 in the term t cease to be roots of the parent thread π and become roots of the child thread π' .
-1253 1254 The reasoning rule reflects this intuition by updating a group of pointed-by-thread assertions.
-The iterated pointed-by-thread assertion $M \Leftrightarrow \{\pi\}$ is taken away from the parent thread, and 1255 the updated assertion $M \Leftrightarrow \{\pi'\}$ is transmitted to the child thread.
-M is a map of locations to 1256 fractions, whose domain is the set locs(t).
-This is a form of trimming, similar in effect to the 1257 rules TRIMPBTHREAD and TRIMINSIDE.
-1258
+Suppose, for a moment, that fork t is the last instruction in the parent thread.
+Then, the locations that occur in the term t cease to be roots of the parent thread $\pi$ and become roots of the child thread $\pi'$ .
+The reasoning rule reflects this intuition by updating a group of pointed-by-thread assertions.
+The iterated pointed-by-thread assertion $M \leftrightharpoons \{\pi'\}$ is taken away from the parent thread, and the updated assertion $M \leftrightharpoons \{\pi'\}$ is transmitted to the child thread.
+M is a map of locations to fractions, whose domain is the set locs(t).
+This is a form of trimming, similar in effect to the rules trimming and trimming and trimming and trimming is trimming.